Sour Cream Raisin Pie

 Jump to:

-Tips for making the best Sour Cream Raisin Pie
+Tips for Making Sour Cream Raisin Pie

 • Stir constantly while making the filling.
 I know 8-10 minutes seems like a long time to stir, but this will prevent the eggs from curdling.